 Another really nice feature of the T2 Knife Sharpener is the learning curve.
 You can get great results from it without spending much time learning how to sharpen with it.
 That means either everyone can sharpen their own knives (no matter who sucks at using whetstones and who doesn’t), or you can ask a less busy member of the team, like the apprentice, to sharpen knives for everyone without stressing about them being ruined,

 So, in conclusion I want to acknowledge that the Tormek T2 Commercial Knife Sharpneing Machine is an investment.
-When you take into account that everyone can keep their knives sharp all the time with very little time outlay and the fact that some kitchen spends hundreds of dollars per visit with professional sharpeners, it’s an investment well worth considering.
+When you take into account that everyone can always keep their knives sharp with very little time outlay and the fact that some kitchens spend hundreds of dollars per visit with professional sharpeners, it’s an investment well worth considering.